NIEA Pollution Prevention Team

-- targeting industrial areas with potential to have, or a history of environmental impact
+- Targeting industrial areas with potential to have, or a history of environmental impact and;

 Under the terms of the Water (NI) Order 1999, NIEA may issue a number of Notices and apply for a Court Order to prevent pollution or remedy it.